amberhunt955/code-with-amber/README.md

 <h1 align="center" id="readme-top">Code with Amber</h1>

-<p align="center">Welcome to my professional blog!</p>
+<p align="center">Welcome to my blog!</p>

 ## Purpose

-I created this blog to give employers a clearer picture of my continued learning journey after graduating from Per Scholas.
+Code with Amber is my professional blog where I combine my programming and writing skills to develop and maintain site code, manage deployment, and create informative, engaging posts.

 ## Technologies Used